CodeAssociate/CA.Blocks.DataAccess/docs/quick-how-to/custom-column-translators.md

         return dr.AsBool(columnName);
     }
 ```
-This then delegates the logic to DataReader extensions to get value from the data reader Column as a bool
+This then delegates the logic to `DataReader` extensions to get the value from the data reader column as a bool:

 ``` C#
     public static bool AsBool(this IDataReader dr, string colName)